 Lat Pull-down (With Band)

-You need a light resistance band (like these on Amazon) for this.
-Keep your abs tight and hips at shoulder width apart, and bring your arms down in a controlled motion.
+You need a light resistance band for this.
+Keep your abs tight and hips at shoulder-width apart, and bring your arms down in a controlled motion.
 After a while, those lats should be screaming at you.